+Wondering how to add volume to fine hair?
 The root of most solutions is, well, at the roots.
 Let’s start in the shower.
 Rule number 1: Keep it clean (hair, that is).
-Oils, whether from your scalp or from products are only going to weigh your hair down.
+Oils, whether from your scalp or from hair products are only going to weigh your hair down.
 This includes moisturizing treatments or masques, which you should apply to your dryest lengths away from your scalp.
 New Wash is a detergent-free cleanser that offers the perfect combination of cleansing and conditioning so you’ll never have to mess with those heavy cremes.

 WET TO DRY

-First, use a protective lotion: Dressed Up is a perfect choice with everything you’d typically use a volumizing mousse for, without the stickiness and heaviness.
+First, use a protective lotion: Skeptics may be wondering, "does heat protectant work?"
+The answer is yes - not only will it prevent heat damage but it will also help build a foundation for volume!
+Dressed Up is a perfect choice with everything you’d typically use a volumizing mousse for, without the stickiness and heaviness.
 Work it through your hands thoroughly until smooth, then into the hair from mid-shaft to the ends, then work what remains toward the roots; massage it in and comb it through.
+This anti-mousse helps protect your hair from damaging effects such as split ends or the loss of hair pigments.

 Try this: simply bend over and lower your head so that hair hangs down in front of your face, and direct the air flow from roots to tips.
 Then, after hair is 60 percent dry, stand upright and continue to blow-dry while lifting the roots.
 Gather hair above your ears and pull it toward the ceiling.
 Heat the roots for about 10 seconds, then hold hair in place until it’s cool (or use the cool air setting).
-Push strands to one side of your head, and blow the roots again; switch sides and repeat.
+Push strands to one side of your head, and blow dry the roots again; switch sides and repeat.
+This hairstyle is sure to give you that "just woke up" curly hair that everyone longs for.

 SLEEP ON IT